williammustaffa/simple-blog/README.md

 ## TODO
 - Create auth verification at dashboard level.
 Currently users can access the edit post page from other user by accessing the edit post URL manually.
+- Remove comments and likes data from post table.
+Create a table for each and use relational data.
 - Fix header arrangement on mobile

 ## Available Scripts